lithops-cloud/lithops/docs/source/api_storage_os.md

-# Lithops Storage OS API Details
+# Storage OS API Details

 Lithops provides a transparent way to interact with the storage backend.